 Kunsthalle EXT is the outdoor exhibition space located in the vicinity of the House of Art on Treskoňova Street.
 It was created in 2019 in cooperation with the initiative Living Square.
 The acronym EXT, which stands for the exterior, exit or extension, reflects the location of the gallery in the public space of the city and its programming focus.
 The sizable objects, installations, and other types of visual works broaden the context of the exhibitions in the interior of the building and have the ambition to function as an artistic "teaser" in the broader public space.
 The selection of works for this space seeks to improve and cultivate the surrounding urban area and activate the community life and communication outside the gallery.

-Alongside the exhibition and presentation activities, the KHB documentary efforts are a priority in the area of professional activities of KHB.
+KHB documentation Alongside the exhibition and presentation activities, the documentary efforts are a priority in the area of professional activities of the organisation.
 The aim of our documentary activities and projects is to professionally map, systemize and store contemporary Slovak visual art in its international context.
 The standard equipment includes the publications published in-house or in cooperation with external partners.
 With the existing communication and IT tools, KHB also creates and distributes electronic catalogs, which pave the way for a rapid and ecologically inexpensive promotion of art.
 In addition to the monographs, anthologies and exhibition catalogs, KHB also offers professional leaflets to each exhibition.

 ARTBASE is an online database of contemporary Slovak visual art, which was created and made available as a separate project on the KHB website in 2018.
 It includes the comprehensive profiles of authors (artists) selected and nominated into the project by an international panel.
 The individual entries in the database include the professional profile texts written by the leading domestic and foreign theorists of art, which were written specifically for the Artbase project.
 In addition, the entries include high-quality photographs and other additional information about the authors.
 The relevance and timeliness of content is guaranteed by the writers and authors themselves.